raq929/class-eval/README.md

 A template for starting projects with `express` as an API.
 Includes authentication and common middlewares.

+At the beginning of each cohort, update the versions in [`package.json`](package.json) by replace all versions with a glob (`*`) and running `npm update --save && npm update --save-dev`.
+You may wish to test these changes by deleting the `node_modules` directory and running `npm install`.
+Fix any conflicts.

 This template follows Rails-like conventions for organizing controller and model code, and has a routing layer which is similar to the Rails routing DSL.